dylandru/BaseballCV/streamlit/README.md

     - Built-in BaseballCV models for predicted annotations to quicken annotation process
     - See detailed instructions in `/annotation_app/README.md`

+### 2. Gemini Annotation App (`/gemini_annotating_app`)

+### 3. Inference App (`/inference_app`)

+A Streamlit-based app for implementing inference models on baseball video or image feed without using code.

+    - Designed to elimate using code to make inferences on images and videos
+    - Ability to download the annotated inferences to show off on friends, social media, etc.
+    - See detailed instructions in `/inference_app/README.md`

 ## Common Features

 All Streamlit applications in this directory (will) share: